qmhc/vite-plugin-dts/README.md

   rollupTypes?: boolean

   /**
-   * Whether copy .d.ts source files into outputDir
+   * Whether to copy .d.ts source files to outputDir
    *
    * @default false
-   * @remarks Before 2.0 it defaults to true
+   * @remarks Prior to 2.0, the default was true
    */
   copyDtsFiles?: boolean

   /**
-   * Whether emit nothing when has any diagnostic
+   * Whether to emit nothing when there is a diagnostic *
-   *
    * @default false
    */
   noEmitOnError?: boolean

   /**
-   * Whether skip typescript diagnostics
+   * Whether to skip Typescript diagnostics
    *
-   * Skip type diagnostics means that type errors will not interrupt the build process *
+   * Skip type diagnostics means type errors will not interrupt the build process *
-   * But for the source files with type errors will not be emitted *
+   * But source files with type errors will not be emitted *
    * @default false
-   * @remarks Before 1.7 it defaults to true
+   * @remarks Before 1.7, default was true
    */
   skipDiagnostics?: boolean

   /**
-   * Customize typescript lib folder path
+   * Customize Typescript lib folder path
    *
-   * Should pass a relative path to root or a absolute path *
+   * SRelative path to root or an absolute path
+   *
    * @default undefined
    */